Procrastination - Why Do We Procrastinate and 3 Ways to Stop Doing It

 Why Do You Procrastinate?

 So, does it all come down to self-control or not?
 This brings me to my next question, “What limiting belief are you holding onto that makes you procrastinate?”
-A limiting belief is a thought you carry that does not serve you in any positive way.
+A limiting belief is a thought you carry that doesn't serve you in any positive way.

 So, now we start to unpack what drives us to procrastinate.